nedaz/cola/README.md

 Once you have the executables created and will be able to follow the instructions below:

-The main access point for a user to run cola is through runCola which accepts the following arguments:
+The main access point for a user to run cola is through RunCola which accepts the following arguments:
 -q  : Query sequence in FASTA format
 -t  : Target sequence in FASTA format
 -a  : Aligner type - Choose a number from 1 to 4 for the following modes - 1 : NSGA , 2 : NS , 3 : SWGA, 4 : SW